Hebrews

 v] Materialism.
 A willingness to set aside an overreliance on worldly wealth.
 This is not an exhortation to simple living, but rather an encouragement to disengage from a dependence on the things of this world.

 In verse six, Psalm 118:6 is quoted.
 This verse serves as a response to the exhortations, particularly the exhortation to "be content with what you have".
-Our writer tells us that because we know the Lord is beside us in our life's journey, and even carrying us through the worst of times, then we get a bit of backbone.
-We can courageously declare that we will be fearless in the face of life's trials, for in the end, there is little this age can do to us.
+Our writer tells us that by recognizing that the Lord is beside us in our life's journey, and even carrying us through the worst of times, then we get a bit of backbone.
+We can be fearless in the face of life's trials, for in the end, there is little this age can do to us.
 The worst it can do is take our life, which in eternal terms, is but a grain of sand on the beach of eternity.

-It is easy to be debilitated by fear, but better to be fearless in the knowledge that Jesus stands with us throughout life's journey.
+It's easy to be debilitated by fear, but better to be fearless in the knowledge that Jesus stands with us throughout life's journey.
 Jesus doesn't necessarily make life easier for us, or even meet our needs, but he does stand with us.
-This fact aids contentment, aids sexual propriety and stiffens our resolve to stand with the suffering church, affirm ministry and love the unlovely.
+This fact aids contentment, it aids sexual propriety and stiffens our resolve to stand with the suffering church, it affirms ministry and the love of the unlovely.
 So, "I will not be afraid."

 Discussion